Jamie K.

 What were some challenges that you faced working in the garment industry?

-Personally, for me, the reason I decided to kind of move out of the industry is because I really want to support sustainability, and less waste.
-I felt that the way that the garment industry is going only supported wastefulness.
+Personally, the reason I decided to move out of the industry is because I want to support sustainability and [reduce] waste.
+I feel that the way the garment industry is going only supports wastefulness.
 Fast fashion has furthered that kind of wasteful mentality, and I just couldn’t get behind it anymore.
-That has been a big challenge, because you’re asking yourself “Do you want to make money?” or “Do you want to make changes for the environment?”
+That has been a big challenge because you’re asking yourself, Do you want to make money?
+Or do you want to make changes for the environment?
 That’s still a really hard push for me right now.
-I still have to try to make some sort of income while knowing that I am — or this industry is — still contributing to climate change and environmental impacts.
+I still have to try to make some sort of income while knowing that I — or this industry — am still contributing to climate change and environmental impacts.

-There’s a really hard line between making money and doing all the sustainable practices, and still being cheap enough for consumers to buy.
-The cynical side of me says, “There needs to be a huge shift in the way the local economy — or maybe the circular economy — needs to be changed in order to have a really sustainable apparel industry.”
-Circular economy means finding a more efficient way
+There’s a hard line between making money and doing all the sustainable practices while still being cheap enough for consumers to buy.
+The cynical side of me says that there has to be a huge shift in the way the local economy — or maybe the circular economy — needs to be changed in order to have a really sustainable apparel industry.
+Circular economy means finding a more efficient way of recycling what we have and reusing it.

-Do you find the industry to be secretive about working conditions, and how clothing is made in developing nations?
+Do you find the industry to be secretive about working conditions and how clothing is made in developing nations?

-For example, maybe they’re using this illegal sweatshop that uses workers who are minors, which is saving that company an extra 500 million dollars?
-Do we need to completely verify their age?
+Absolutely.
+There are labor laws, rules, and regulations that companies must comply with, and there’s huge quality control, but I think every company just tries to do the bare minimum.
+Check off the box just to say so.
+No one wants to spend any more money than they need to.
+For example, maybe they’re using an illegal sweatshop that uses workers who are minors, which is saving that company an extra $500 million?
+Do we need to verify their age?
 Especially if it’s in [a country far away], for example, Bangladesh.
 Do we need to really, completely certify that 100 percent?
-They say, “Probably not.”
+They say, ‘Probably not.’
 A lot of companies are secretive.
-Nobody’s been super open and clear and honest about their ethical practices.
+Nobody’s been super open, clear, or honest about their ethical practices.

 I agree with you.
 That, in itself, causes class division or income inequality.